oxinabox/DataDeps.jl/README.md

 If you are really worried about resolving a datadep early, or of you are generating the names pragmatically, or you just really feel uncomfortable about string macros, you can use `resolve(namepath, @__FILE__)`.
 You can (basically) equivalently use `@datadep_str namepath`.
-Passing in the `@__FILE__` is important as it allows access to the package's "private" data deps location (`PKGNAME/deps/data`), which may be needed incase of datadep name conflicts.
+Passing in the `@__FILE__` is important as it allows access to the package's "private" data deps location (`PKGNAME/deps/data`), which may be needed incase of datadep name conflicts; or for `ManualDataDep`s that are included in the repo.
 You could passing something else to bypass this "privacy".